2600hz/docs-sysadmin/doc/carrier-numbers/kazoo-numberlifecycle.md

 Any account can transition an `available` number to `reserved`.

-Any account can transition an `available` number to `in_service` if it is not of type `wnm_local`.
+Any account can transition an `available` number to `in_service` if it is not of type `knm_local`.

-There are no public fields for `availabl` numbers, but they can be created during a transition.
+There are no public fields for `available` numbers, but they can be created during a transition.

 ## Reserved